 – Lord Carey, former Archbishop of Canterbury

-As soon as we become adults we are able to make our own life choices, for good reasons, bad reasons or no reason at all, without interference.
-We have the right to accept, refuse or discontinue medical treatment.
+As adults we are able to make our own life choices without interference.
+This means we have the right to accept, refuse or discontinue medical treatment.
 However, some people have no treatment to refuse/withdraw and their options for a peaceful death are extremely limited.
-We should have the same right to decide when and where our lives end without interference from the State.
+We should have the right to decide when and where our lives end without interference from the State.

 If you are receiving curative treatment you are allowed to request that it be stopped.
 Similarly, you can request that curative treatment does not start.

-However many people do not have this option and the only choice they are left with is death from refusing food and fluid, essentially dehydration and starvation, they have no other means of securing an end to their suffering.
-We believe that being forced to refuse food and fluids is not a dignified, humane and compassionate way to die.
-The process can take anything from a few days to weeks and is often painful and protracted.
+However, many people do not have this option.
+The only choice they are left with is death from refusing food and fluid, essentially dehydration and starvation.
+We believe that having your options so limited that refusing food and fluids is the only choice is not a dignified, humane and compassionate way to die.
+The process can take anything from a few days to weeks and is often painful and drawn out.

-Many attempt to end their life with failed suicides, which is distressing for the person, their loved ones and the emergency services who attend the scene.
+Many people attempt to end their life with failed suicides, which is distressing for the person, their loved ones and the emergency services who attend the scene.
 Approx. 300 terminally ill people die alone by suicide every year.

 There is an increasing number of UK citizens travelling abroad to have an assisted death.
 People must be physically able to travel and afford the costs of such arrangements, roughly £10,000.
 This means it’s not an option for many people.
 Organisations such as Dignitas and Eternal Spirit in Switzerland, are struggling to cope with the demand from overseas citizens, requesting the peaceful death promised by them.
 The UK is outsourcing dying and bad deaths to compassionate countries and this must stop.

-Even with the best palliative care, many dying people cannot have their suffering adequately relieved.
+Many dying people cannot have their suffering adequately relieved, even with the best palliative care.
 Pain is not the only issue.
-Many people find severe weakness and total dependence on others the most distressing thing to bear.
-The final stages are often treated by increasing pain-killers such as morphine and by giving sedatives which induce sleep, the patient slides into comma and then death occurs.
-This is know as ‘terminal sedation’ — and often the patient takes no part in these decisions.
+Many people find severe weakness and total dependence on others incredibly distressing.
+The final stages are often treated by increasing pain killers and by giving sedatives which induce sleep, the patient slides into comma and then death occurs.
+This is know as ‘terminal sedation’.
+Often the patient takes no part in these decisions.
 Research shows that during 2008-2009 16.5% of all deaths in the UK took place after continuous deep sedation.